avinoamr/connect-slashes/README.md

 connect-slashes
 ===============

-Trailing slash redirect middleware for Connect.
+Trailing slash redirect middleware for Connect and Express.js.
 Useful for creating canonical urls in your Node.js applications.

 ## Installation